How we work!

 If you want to reset the group, you need to switch on the central first.
 And only the central.
-Not the peripherals, as they will pair automatically with the central.
-And not allow you to pair that central with the WIDI App.
+Not the peripherals.

-The WIDI App has to become your temporary central to push settings into the WIDI devices.
+The WIDI App has to become your temporary central to push group settings into the central WIDI device.
 Therefore, you need to start with the central first.
-As it is set as "auto role", you can pair this device with the WIDI app.
+Simply pair this device with the WIDI app.

 How do I reset my Bluetooth connection on iOS?